Do you have a breakaway collar for your cat?

 “Sometimes cats don’t like to wear collars, but it’s for their safety and there are ways we can teach them that wearing a collar is a fun, positive thing to do,” says Monteith.

 You can make wearing the collar a good experience for your cat by introducing it slowly at home and associating it with food.
-Using treats, work up from just showing him the collar to having him wear it for increasing periods of time until he has it on full-time without any problem.
+Using treats, work up from just showing him the collar to feeding treats as he puts his head through the collar.
+Once he’s comfortable putting his head in the collar, have him wear it for increasing periods of time until he has it on full-time without any problem.
+Contact an AnimalKind trainer who works with cats for help.